 What Is Muesli?

-Muesli is a mixture of rolled oats and nuts with other additions like spices, seeds, cereal grains, wheat germ, dried fruit, and chocolate chips.
-I discovered Muesli when I moved to Australia with my husband for his job.
-Initially, I tried it at our hotel’s breakfast and wasn’t a fan, expecting something like granola.
-But as I added a bit of sweetener, I grew to like it.
+Muesli is a combo of rolled oats, nuts, seeds, and grains, with dried fruit and sometimes chocolate chips.
+I first tried it when my husband and I moved to Australia for his job.
+At first, I wasn’t a fan, expecting granola, but adding a bit of sweetener made me like it.

-Now back in the US, I often make it at home since it’s not easily found in stores.
-My version includes rolled oats, nuts, and various add-ins like dried fruits.
-I also add a bit of pure maple syrup for a touch of sweetness, differentiating it from the less sweet, traditional Muesli.
+Now back in the US, I make it at home since it’s hard to find in stores.
+My version includes rolled oats, nuts, dried fruits, and a touch of pure maple syrup for added sweetness, setting it apart from plain Muesli.

 Preparation of homemade muesli recipe, with ingredients mixed in a large bowl, spread on a baking sheet for baking, and served with added fruit.